- View(active tab)

 Wednesday and Thursday from 18.30 to 21.30 and Fridays from 16.30 to 21.30

-The Postgraduate Course in Technopolitics and Rights in the Digital Era is aimed at public-sector managers, researchers and academics in the fields of political sciences, social sciences and humanities, along with journalists, lawyers, political officials, professionals, entrepreneurs, computer scientists, economists, activities and managers in the private sector and of organizations undergoing transformation processes.
+The Postgraduate Course in Technopolitics and Rights in the Digital Era is aimed at public-sector managers, researchers and academics in the fields of political sciences, social sciences and humanities, along with journalists, lawyers, political officials, professionals, entrepreneurs, computer scientists, economists, activists and managers in the tertiary sector and of organizations undergoing transformation processes.
 It is also aimed at directors of organizations and institutions that drive programs of participation, networking, social responsibility and political involvement.

 Why this program?

-- Because we need professionals who are specifically trained in the network dynamics of the digital society, so that they can fully make the most of their potential, benefiting themselves and the organizations they work with, as well as the community at large.
+- Because we need professionals who are specifically trained in the network dynamics of the digital society, so that they can make the most of their potential, benefiting themselves and the organizations they work with, as well as the community at large.

 - Its objective is to help academic institutions, professionals and organizations to reposition themselves and adapt to the current scenario.

-- Because it uses its own, advanced learning model, based on the educational philosophy expressed in the manifesto of the UPF Barcelona School of Management.
+- Because it uses its own advanced learning model, based on the educational philosophy expressed in the manifesto of the UPF Barcelona School of Management.

 Find out what you are going to learn